Glossary of Terms

 Special Conditions of Parole

-A specific and individualized condition of parole imposed upon an offender by the Board, institutional or field supervision staff that is in addition to the general conditions of parole.
+A specific and individualized condition of parole imposed upon an inmate by the Pennsylvania Board of Probation and Parole, institutional or field supervision staff that is in addition to the general conditions of parole.

-A probation that is imposed by the sentencing court pursuant to 61 P. S. § 331.17 in which the Board is authorized to provide supervision.
+A probation that is imposed by the sentencing court pursuant to 61 P. S. § 331.17 in which the Pennsylvania Board of Probation and Parole is authorized to provide supervision.
 The common pleas court retains revocation authority.
 37 Pa.
 Code § 65.1, et sec.

-A sentence of imprisonment for a maximum term of two year or more where the PBPP retains parole jurisdiction.
+A sentence of imprisonment for a maximum term of two year or more where the Pennsylvania Board of Probation and Parole retains parole jurisdiction.

 The terms, under which an offender will be supervised, including proposed residence, proposed employment or viable means of support and the terms and conditions of supervision.